JoelEncinas/Arcade-Skate/README.md

 # ArcadeSkate
-Small side project where I learned more about *Unity* and *C#* creating a 2d Infinite runner inspired by the timeless classic Jetpack Joyride.
+Small side project where I learned more about ***Unity*** and ***C#*** creating a 2d Infinite runner inspired by the timeless classic Jetpack Joyride.
 Some of  the things I learned from this project are:
-- GameObjects and Components usage
+- GameObjects & Components
-- How Rigidbodies and colliders work
+- How Rigidbodies and colliders work (2D)
 - Coroutines & playerprefs
 - UI, Scene management & small animations
   - Aspect ratio & canvas